MBB-team/VBA-toolbox/_wiki/Volterra-decomposition.md

 $$x_t = w^{(0)} + \sum_{\tau} w_{\tau}^{(1)} u_{t-\tau} + \sum_{\tau_1} \sum_{\tau_2} w_{\tau_1,\tau_2}^{(2)} u_{t-\tau_1} u_{t-\tau_2} +\dots$$

 where we have chosen a discrete-time formulation.
 Here, $$\tau$$ is some arbitrary time lag and we have truncated the series (up to second order).
 First-order Volterra kernels $$w^{(1)}$$ capture the linear weight of lagged inputs onto the output.
 First-order Volterra kernels would be equivalent to impulse response functions, would the system be linear .
 Second-order Volterra kernels $$w^{(2)}$$ capture additional hysteresis effects, whereby the systematic response to some past input depends upon the input it received at some other point in time.
 For example, systems exhibiting "refractory periods" can be captured using second-order Volterra kernels that cancel the first-order impact of inputs during recovery time.
+Of course, the equation above can be generalized to situations in which multiple inputs drive the system of interest.

 # Default Volterra analysis in VBA